Bladder Cancer Treatment in Delhi – Expert Care by Dr. Ajay Sharma

 Neobladder Reconstruction

-Continent Urinary Reservoir
+Continent Reservoir

 Radiation Therapy

-Radiation uses high-energy rays to destroy cancer cells.
-It may be combined with chemotherapy in selected patients who want to preserve their bladder or are not fit for major surgery.
-This combined approach is called Tri-modality therapy (TMT).
+Radiation therapy uses high-energy rays to destroy cancer cells.
+It is sometimes combined with chemotherapy, especially for patients who want to preserve their bladder or are not suitable for surgery.

 Immunotherapy and Targeted Therapy